IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- VA000 - The user can do all types car searches even though they dont have an account (?)
+- VA000 - The user can search the car via the search bar
+  - NLP
+  - Front Page Results

 - **Priority**: Very High